MileHacker Logo

 Final Accessibility Advice

-Direct contact with hotels, attractions, and transportation providers will confirm specific accessibility features and facilitate necessary arrangements before your visit.
+Face-to-face with hotels, attractions, and transportation providers will confirm specific accessibility characteristics and facilitate necessary arrangements prior to your trip.
 This ensures your needs are met.

 Next Up: Sustainable Travel in Kansas.
 Eco-Friendly, Responsible Tourism, Conservation